Commitment and Contingencies

 |Commitments and Contingencies Disclosure [Abstract]|

-The following table summarizes the estimated indirect tax liability activity during the nine months ended September 30, 2021:
+The following table summarizes the estimated indirect tax liability activity during the year ended December 31, 2021:

 The Company continues to analyze the additional obligations it may have, if any, and it will adjust the liability accordingly.

 The Company has commitments for multi-launch and integration services with launch services providers.
-As of September 30, 2021, the Company has commitments for 5 launches to include up to 10 satellites at estimated launch dates totaling an amount of $16.1 million with options for additional launches.
+As of December 31, 2021, the Company has commitments for 2 launches to include up to 4 satellites at estimated launch dates totaling an amount of $6.9 million with options for additional launches.
 The terms of the arrangements also allow for the Company to remanifest the satellites if significant delays in excess of 365 days or other inexcusable delays occur with the provider.
 Subsequent to remanifest efforts four months after the 365 days, the Company can request a refund of all recoverable costs.
-The launch service provider invoices based on the later of closing the Merger or time-based milestone payments from estimated launch dates.
 Payment terms are 15 days from invoice date.

-As of September 30, 2021, the Company has a remaining commitment of $9.4 million on its satellite purchase contract with LeoStella.
+As of December 31, 2021, the Company has a remaining commitment of $8.4 million on its satellite purchase contract with LeoStella.
 In addition, the Company entered into a non-refundable commitment to acquire additional satellite components from LeoStella for $2.2 million.
-The delivery schedule for the components are not specified and subject to certain engineering milestones.
+The delivery schedule for the components are not specified and is subject to certain engineering milestones.
 Payment terms are 15 days from invoice date.

 The entire disclosure for commitments and contingencies.